Letter of Resignation

 A Letter of Resignation is used to notify your employer that you are resigning from your position of employment.
 Customisable and ready for use in under 5 minutes.Get started

-Regardless of the reason you are resigning from your position of employment, it is always important to leave on good and professional terms.
+Regardless of the reason you are resigning from your position of employment, it is always important to leave your job on positive and professional terms.
 Whether you receive an offer for a new and exciting opportunity, want to venture out on your own, or just need a sabbatical, a Letter of Resignation is a formal and professional way to inform your employer of your intention and reason(s) for resignation.

 Use this Letter of Resignation if:

 - You are informing your employer of your intention to resign from your current position of employment.